Tiwari666/KNN/README.md

 B) Association is another type of unsupervised learning method that uses different rules to find relationships between variables in a given dataset.
 These methods are frequently used for market basket analysis and recommendation engines, along the lines of “Customers Who Bought This Item Also Bought” recommendations.

 C) Dimensionality reduction is a learning technique used when the number of features  (or dimensions) in a given dataset is too high.
 It reduces the number of data inputs to a manageable size while also preserving the data integrity.
 Often, this technique is used in the preprocessing data stage, such as when autoencoders remove noise from visual data to improve picture quality.

+# Supervised (labels are present for all the observations) vs. unsupervised learning ( no labels are present for all the observation in the dataset)

+In supervised learning, the algorithm “learns” from the training dataset by iteratively making predictions on the data and adjusting for the correct answer.
+While supervised learning models tend to be more accurate than unsupervised learning models, they require upfront human intervention to label the data appropriately.
+For example, a supervised learning model can predict how long your commute will be based on the time of day, weather conditions and so on.
+But first, one needs to train the model to know whether the rainy weather extends the driving time.

+Unsupervised learning models, in contrast, work on their own to discover the inherent structure of unlabeled data.
+Note that they still require some human intervention for validating output variables.
+For example, an unsupervised learning model can identify that online shoppers often purchase groups of products at the same time.
+However, a data scientist must validate it to makes sense for a recommendation engine for grouping baby clothes with an order of diapers, applesauce and sippy cups.

 # Semi-supervised learning (: The best of both worlds)